OIPP: Object-Adaptive Impact Point Predictor for Catching Diverse In-Flight Objects: Conclusion

-\textbf{DIPP-NAE-FC} consists of a single FC encoder, followed by a two-layer LSTM and a single-layer FC decoder. \textbf{DIPP-NAE-TR} consists of an FC layer, a Transformer encoder with positional encoding~\cite{vaswani2017}, a two-layer LSTM, and a single-layer FC decoder.
-The positional encoding incorporates temporal order information, which is crucial for processing time-series data.
+\textbf{OIPP-NAE-FC} consists of a single FC encoder, a two-layer LSTM, and a single FC decoder. \textbf{OIPP-NAE-TR} consists of an FC layer followed by a Transformer encoder with positional encoding~\cite{vaswani2017} and a single FC decoder, where the Transformer models temporal dependencies.